Hello! I'm a quantitative social scientist and data scientist.

 I write about politics, data, and social science for a Substack newsletter called Somewhat Unlikely.

-I'm based in Brooklyn, NY.
+I'm currently based in NYC.
 If you're in the area, let's grab coffee some time.